 Tax fraud is a form of deliberate evasion of tax which is generally punishable under criminal law.
-The term includes situations in which deliberately false statements are submitted or fake documents are produced.
-Tax evasion generally comprises illegal arrangements where liability to tax is hidden or ignored, i.e. the taxpayer pays less tax than he is legally obliged to pay by hiding income or information from the tax authorities."
+The term includes situations in which deliberately false statements are submitted or fake documents are produced. "[This applies not only to cases where the aforementioned situations arise because of deliberate action but also in cases where there is a failure to take reasonable care, e.g. gross negligence [which results in criminal law sanctions.]]